benoittouron/katacoda-scenarios/06-http-mock-advanced/step3.md

 Put an entry using curl :

-`curl --header "Content-Type: application/json" -X POST --data '{ "name":"bono", "fullname":"Bono & U2","bestsong":"Where the strrts have no name"}' http://localhost:8080/singer`{{execute T2}}
+`curl --header "Content-Type: application/json" -X POST --data '{ "name":"bono", "fullname":"Bono U2","bestsong":"Where the streets have no name"}' http://localhost/singer`{{execute T2}}

 Read the object using a get method :